WideEyesTech/we-bbox/README.md

 The callback gets called everytime the bbox is edited in some significant way.

-Finally, you can remove the annotator by calling the dispose function:
+You can remove the annotator by calling the dispose function:

 ```javascript